-According to our report, the circular economy can increase the value of our national economy by a minimum of 3 billion euros by 2030.
-The process of drawing up the world’s first national road map for a circular economy was led by Sitra and the road map was published in autumn 2016.
-The first trials of this road map – the key projects and pilots – have already been launched.
-The focus of attention has been on the role administrations can play in enabling things, on the encounters of different operators in society and on co-operation between companies.
+According to our report, the circular economy can increase the value of our national economy by at least 3 billion euros annually by 2030.
+The world’s first road map to a circular economy, created under Sitra’s lead, was published in the autumn 2016, and its version 2.0 updated Finland’s route to sustainable success and the transformation of the economy.
+The main attention is on the role of government as a facilitator, encounters between different parties in society and co-operation between companies.

 To celebrate the centenary of Finland’s independence, we instigated the World Circular Economy Forum (WCEF), an annual event that brings together business leaders, policymakers and experts from around the world to discuss today’s best circular economy solutions.

 Together with education institutions, we have created materials for teaching the circular economy in Finnish primary schools, upper secondary schools and vocational schools and created the Climate.now teaching module with universities to ensure that Finnish students of all disciplines are given up-to-date information about climate change and its impacts on their own fields.